-The United States Department of Transportation mandates urine drug and evidential breath alcohol testing for staff members in safety-sensitive positions, including those who are required to hold a commercial driver's license.
-This policy sets forth the University of Puget Sound's alcohol and drug testing program and the testing and reporting requirements as mandated by those regulations.
-It applies to all university staff members who are required to have and maintain a commercial driver's license in order to perform the duties of their jobs and, for them, supersedes any other policy or policy statements.
+The United States Department of Transportation mandates urine drug and evidential breath alcohol testing for staff members in safety-sensitive positions, including those required to hold a commercial driver's license.
+This policy sets forth the University of Puget Sound's alcohol and drug testing program and the testing and reporting requirements mandated by those regulations.
+It applies to all university staff members who are required to have and maintain a commercial driver's license to perform the duties of their jobs and, for them, supersedes any other policy or policy statements.

 A staff member may not report for duty or remain on duty requiring the performance of duties covered under this policy while having an alcohol concentration of 0.02 or greater.